Court of Tax Appeals

 The Court of Tax Appeals (Hukuman ng Apelasyon sa Buwis) is the special court of limited jurisdiction, and has the same level with the Court of Appeals.
 The court consists of 8 Associate Justices and 1 Presiding Justice.
-The Court of Tax Appeals is located on Agham Road, Diliman, Quezon City in Metro Manila.
+The Court of Tax Appeals is located on Senator Miriam P. Defensor-Santiago Avenue (formerly Agham Road), Diliman, Quezon City in Metro Manila.